Agent Identity Assurance

 Unforgeable Fingerprint

 Cross-dimensional correlation patterns are unique to each agent and virtually impossible to fabricate.
-Gaming one dimension breaks the correlation signature across all connected pairs.
+Spoofing requires matching the entire 861-pair correlation structure simultaneously — ~10^50 spoofing resistance.

-The 1,000+ prompt assessment combines single-dimension identity probes with cross-dimensional correlation probes to build a behavioral fingerprint that captures not just what an agent believes, but how those beliefs hold up under pressure.
+The 1,034-prompt assessment combines single-dimension identity probes with cross-dimensional correlation probes to build a behavioral fingerprint that captures not just what an agent believes, but how those beliefs hold up under pressure.

 Get started in four lines.